The Number One Reason Your Website Isn’t Ranking in Google Revealed

 If you have done all of the above and you’re still not ranking in Google, my first question would be to ask ‘how long ago did you complete this work?’

-If your answer is ‘ten minutes ago’ then I would tell you to go make yourself a cup of tea and come back in a month.
+If your answer is ‘ten minutes ago’ then I would tell you to go make yourself a cup of tea and come back in a few weeks.
 Google takes *a while* to change your rankings in Google.
 The changes will be slow and incremental.
-I’d recommend using some tools like Google Analytics, Google Search Console and SEMRush to track your keywords, organic traffic levels and other relevant metrics.
+I’d recommend using some tools like Google Analytics, Google Search Console and Semrush to track your keywords, organic traffic levels and other relevant metrics.

 If you have built out the content pages of your website and have been adding fresh content in the form of blogs or news articles to your website for 6+ weeks and are still not seeing any improvement, then there might be something wrong.